 Action General Why?
 When?
-Post Collection Recovery will establish a Materials Recovery Facility at Bredasdorp Landfill where recyclable materials are recovered from the collected wastes so that only material of no value be forwarded for landfilling. raw material is reduced, thus saving natural resources.
-The sale of these materials also provides employment opportunities (approximately 1 sustainable job at minimum wage per 8 tons of domestic waste per day) for
+Post Collection Recovery will establish a Materials Recovery Facility at Bredasdorp Landfill where recyclable materials are recovered from the collected raw material is reduced, thus saving natural resources.
+The sale of these materials also provides employment opportunities (approximately 1 sustainable job at minimum wage per 8 tons of domestic waste per day) for SMME's.
+Cape Agulhas Municipality is in the process of applying for funding through a Municipal Infrastructure Grant.
+Should the grant be approved, this action is to commence immediately thereafter.

-Post Collection Cape Agulhas Municipality Organic materials decompose in time and when disposed in a landfill, the This action, if the Composting will investigate the financial sustainability of a composting facility where the organic fraction of the collected waste stream is composted. decomposition occurs anaerobically (without the presence of oxygen).
-During anaerobic decomposition greenhouse gasses such as methane and carbon dioxide are formed.
-These gasses have a detrimental effect on the earth's ozone layer and internationally the generation of these gasses is being minimised.
-Methane is twenty one times more effective as a greenhouse gas than carbon dioxide. investigation proves that sufficient quantities do exist, requires the establishment of infrastructure of capital investment and for that reason requires financial budgeting.
-A timeframe of one to two years would be compost is afterwards landfilled.
-Compost produced from green waste (garden clippings, etc.) is more "acceptable" to the public for usage in residential gardens since it is perceived to be cleaner than compost that has been produced from the total organic waste fraction.
-On average approximately 35-50% of the total domestic waste stream is made up of organic materials that are compostable.
+/0 Post Collection Cape Agulhas Municipality Organic materials decompose in time and when disposed in a landfill, the This action, if the Composting will investigate the financial decomposition occurs anaerobically (without the presence of oxygen). investigation proves sustainability of a During anaerobic decomposition greenhouse gasses such as methane and that sufficient composting facility where carbon dioxide are formed.
+These gasses have a detrimental effect on the quantities do exist, the organic fraction of the earth's ozone layer and internationally the generation of these gasses is requires the collected waste stream is being minimised. establishment of composted. infrastructure of Methane is twenty one times more effective as a greenhouse gas than carboncapite I investment and dioxide. for that reason requires financial Composting involves the aerobic (in the presence of oxygen) decomposition ofbudg organic matter and although carbon dioxide is also produce during thistimes rame of one to decomposition process, no methane is produced.
+Composting of organictwo y material is therefore environmentally more beneficial than landfill it, even if therea compost is afterwards landfilled. listic.
+Compost produced from green waste (garden clippings, etc.) is more "acceptable' , to the public for usage in residential gardens since it is perceived to be cleaned than compost that has been produced from the total organic waste fraction.
+0 On average approximately 35-50% of the total domestic waste stream is made up of organic materials that are compostable. up of organic materials that are compositable.
 Composting can therefore significantly reduce the volume of waste to be landfilled, however a mass of approximately 350 tons of garden waste is required per month for the financial sustainability of such a facility.
-The mass of garden waste produced in Cape Agulhas is unknown at this time, resulting in a request for an investigation.
+The mass of garden waste produced in Cape Agulhas is unknown at this time, resulting in a 1 request for an investigation.